 If two attendees join a meeting or webinar using the same email address and the host makes either of them an interpreter, both attendees become an interpreter.

-You can't create breakout sessions in meetings if you enable simultaneous interpretation when scheduling a meeting from your Webex site.
+You can't create breakout sessions or practice sessions in meetings and webinars if you enable simultaneous interpretation when scheduling from your Webex site.

 If you schedule a meeting from the Webex Meetings desktop app and the meeting template has breakout sessions, the meeting you scheduled won't have simultaneous interpretation.

 You can't preassign interpreters when you schedule a meeting in the Meetings desktop app.
 You must add the language channels and interpreters during the meeting.